DenisBytes/zig-jks/README.md

 - `getPrivateKeyEntry(alias, password)` - Retrieve and decrypt a private key entry
 - `setTrustedCertificateEntry(alias, entry)` - Add a trusted certificate
 - `getTrustedCertificateEntry(alias)` - Retrieve a trusted certificate
+- `isPrivateKeyEntry(alias)` - Check if entry is a private key
+- `isTrustedCertificateEntry(alias)` - Check if entry is a trusted certificate
 - `deleteEntry(alias)` - Remove an entry
 - `aliases()` - Get list of all aliases
 - `store(writer, password)` - Write keystore to a writer